Skip to content

 Ease of Use High (abstracts deployment logic) Medium (requires Helm knowledge) Medium (requires GitOps understanding)

-Supports GitOps ✅ (via integration with FluxCD) ⚠️ (manual integration needed) ✅ (native GitOps controller)
+Supports GitOps ✅ (via integration with Flux) ⚠️ (manual integration needed) ✅ (native GitOps controller)

 Custom Resources Release, Context None (CLI and chart format) HelmRelease, Kustomization, etc.